microsoft/glTF-Toolkit/WindowsMRAssetConverter/README.md

 1. **Conversion from GLB** - any GLB files are converted to loose glTF + assets, to simplify the code for reading resources
 1. **Texture packing** - The textures that are relevant for the Windows MR home are packed according to the [documentation](https://developer.microsoft.com/en-us/windows/mixed-reality/creating_3d_models_for_use_in_the_windows_mixed_reality_home#materials) using the [MSFT\_packing\_occlusionRoughnessMetallic](https://github.com/sbtron/glTF/tree/MSFT_lod/extensions/Vendor/MSFT_packing_occlusionRoughnessMetallic) extension if necessary
 1. **Texture compression** - All textures that are used in the Windows MR home must be compressed as DDS BC5 or BC7 according to the [documentation](https://developer.microsoft.com/en-us/windows/mixed-reality/creating_3d_models_for_use_in_the_windows_mixed_reality_home#materials).
-This step also generates mip maps for the textures.
+This step also generates mip maps for the textures, and resizes them down if necessary
 1. **LOD merging** - All assets that represent levels of detail are merged into the main asset using the [MSFT_lod](https://github.com/sbtron/glTF/tree/MSFT_lod/extensions/Vendor/MSFT_lod) extension
 1. **GLB export** - The resulting assets are exported as a GLB with all resources.
-As part of this step, accessors are modified to conform to the [glTF implementation notes in the documentation](https://developer.microsoft.com/en-us/windows/mixed-reality/creating_3d_models_for_use_in_the_windows_mixed_reality_home#gltf_implementation_notes): component types are converted to types supported by the Windows MR home, and the min and max values are calculated before serializing the accessors to the GLB.
+As part of this step, accessors are modified to conform to the [glTF implementation notes in the documentation](https://developer.microsoft.com/en-us/windows/mixed-reality/creating_3d_models_for_use_in_the_windows_mixed_reality_home#gltf_implementation_notes): component types are converted to types supported by the Windows MR home, and the min and max values are calculated before serializing the accessors to the GLB

 ## Additional resources